f-arias/goofi-pipe-Sport-/README.md

 - **Shape of the Output**: Details the format and structure of the node's output.

-## Playing with Pre-recorded EEG Signal using LslStream
+## Playing with Pre-recorded EEG Signal using LSLClient

 <p align="center">
 <img src="https://github.com/dav0dea/goofi-pipe/assets/49297774/db340bd9-07af-470e-a791-f3c2dcf4935e" width="small">
 </p>

-This image showcases the process of utilizing a pre-recorded EEG signal through the `LslStream` node.
-It's crucial to ensure that the `Stream Name` in the `LslStream` node matches the stream name in the node receiving the data.
+This image showcases the process of utilizing a pre-recorded EEG signal through the `LSLClient` node.
+It's crucial to ensure that the `Stream Name` in the `LSLClient` node matches the stream name in the node receiving the data.
 This ensures data integrity and accurate signal processing in real-time.

 # Patch examples